-It’s true your buyer could be fitness fanatical Felicity, but it might also be Ben the 25-year-old bachelor who wants to get in shape for summer or…Susan, the 63-year-old retiree, wishing to lead a more active lifestyle.
+Yes, it’s true your buyer could be fitness fanatical Felicity but…it might also be Ben the 25-year-old bachelor who wants to get in shape for summer or…Susan, the 63-year-old retiree, wishing to lead a more active lifestyle.

-You want to create Facebook ads that appeal to ALL your buyers, not a narrow segment based on a fictitious customer avatar.
+You want to create Facebook ads that appeal to ALL of your buyers, not just a narrow segment based on a fictitious customer avatar.

-How do you appeal to all your buyers on Facebook in one go?
+So: How do you appeal to ALL your buyers on Facebook in one go?

-To do this you need to take a value first approach to Facebook ad targeting which I cover below.
+To do this you need to appeal to your Facebook audiences values first.